-- d As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - i. each councillor with a statement summarising the Council's income and expenditure for the last quarter and the year to date for information; and - ii. to the Council the accounting statements for the year in the form of Section 2 of the Annual Governance and Accountability Return, as required by proper practices, for consideration and approval. - The year-end accounting statements shall be prepared in accordance with proper practices and apply the form of accounts determined by the Council for the year to 31 March.
-A completed draft annual governance and accountability return shall be presented to all councillors at least 14 days prior to anticipated approval by the Council.
-The annual governance and accountability return of the Council, which is subject to external audit, including the annual governance statement, shall be presented to the Council for consideration and formal approval before 30 June.
+- d As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - i. each councillor with a statement summarising the Council's income and expenditure for the last quarter and the year to date for information; and - ii. to the Council the accounting statements for the year in the form Section 2 (Accounting Statement) of the Annual Governance and Accountability Return, as required by proper practices, for consideration and approval. - e The year-end Accounting Statement shall be prepared in accordance with proper practices and apply the form of accounts determined by the Council for the year to 31 March.
+A completed draft Annual Governance Statement (Section 1) of the Annual Governance and Accountability Return shall be presented to all Councillors at least 14 days prior to anticipated approval by the Council.

+The annual governance and accountability return of the Council, which is subject to external audit, including the Annual Governance Statement, shall be presented to the Council for consideration and formal approval before 30 June.